ansible/community-docs/ansible_community_steering_committee.rst

 The Steering Committee’s mission (hereinafter the Committee) is to provide continuity, guidance, and suggestions to the Ansible community, to ensure delivery and high quality of the Ansible package.

-The Committee helps decide the technical direction of the Ansible project and is also responsible for avowal of new proposals and policies in the community, package, and collections' world, new collection-inclusion requests, and other technical aspects regarding inclusion and packaging.
+The Committee helps decide the technical direction of the Ansible project.
+Its primary focus is to ensure that:
+* proposals
+* policies
+* new collection inclusion requests
+* (add other items here)
+are adequately reviewed and progressed.

 The Committee should reflect the scope and breadth of the Ansible Community.